Cooling power plants

-- to convey heat from the reactor core to the steam turbines, and
+- To convey heat from the reactor core to the steam turbines.

 The bigger the temperature difference between the internal heat source and the external environment where the surplus heat is dumped, the more efficient is the process in achieving mechanical work – in this case, turning a generator.
 Hence the desirability of having a high temperature internally and a low temperature in the external environment.
 This consideration gives rise to desirably siting power plants alongside very cold water.*

 * Many power plants, fossil and nuclear, have higher net output in winter than summer due to differences in cooling water temperature.